-This post is to introduce the Intentional Paleo Community Facebook Group.
-The gist of it is to nail down the theoretical framework, build a real-world community, and develop a template that can be repeated by others wishing to do something similar.
-If you don’t care about the particulars below, you can hop over there and join now.
+This post originally introduced the Intentional Paleo Community Facebook Group August 22, 2012.
+The gist was to initiate work toward a theoretical framework, build a real-world community, and develop a template replicable by others wishing to do something similar.

 It wasn’t just the roads.
 Farms and fences stretched for hundreds of miles.
 Some held cows or alpacas or horses in, but they also held the other animals out.
 Ecosystems had been chopped and burned and plowed into oblivion.
 What was once an area I could have hunted and gathered had been transformed into a garden for growing, as one sign cheerfully displayed, “snack foods”.
 The energy transmitted by the sun, converted by the earth, and solidified by the plants and animals was off limits to me and the furry creatures of the world.